ibm-cloud-docs/text-to-speech/custom-models.md

 ## Creating a custom model
 {: #cuModelsCreate}

 To create a new custom model, use the `POST /v1/customizations` method.
-A new model is always empty when you first create it; you must use other methods to populate it with word/translation pairs.
-The new custom model is owned by the user whose service credentials are used to create it.
+A new model is always empty when you first create it.
+You must use other methods to populate it with word/translation pairs.
+The new custom model is owned by the service instance whose credentials are used to create it.
 For more information, see [Ownership of custom voice models](#customOwner).

 You pass the following attributes as a JSON object with the body of the request.